OWASP/owasp-mastg/Document/0x05g-Testing-Network-Communication.md

         }
 ```

 In this particular example we are pinning the intermediate CA of the certificate chain.
+The output of the HTTP response will be available in the system logs.

 Sample Xamarin app with the previous example can be obtained [here](/Samples/Android/02_CertificatePinning/certificatePinningXamarin.apk?raw=true).